Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - The current ATX format has a large motherboard that is 12 by 9.6 inches long.

-- This type of motherboard has four additional slots for RAM.
+- This type of motherboard has additional four RAM slots.
 You can comfortably fit RAM cards of up to 16 GB on your desktop.

 - This makes the ATX motherboard suitable for gamers and business workstations that run on RAM intensive programs.
-The ATX motherboard has two pairs of onboard controllers for external drives, the motherboard also improves video card slots which can be useful when you need to fit in some graphic cards and some other add ons.
+It has two pairs of onboard controllers for external drives, the motherboard also improves video card slots which can be useful when you need to fit in some graphics cards and some other add ons.

-- You can extend some ATX boards versions by at least 13 inches to help you to hold more additional features for your PC.
+- You can extend some ATX boards versions by at least 13 inches to help you to hold more additional features for your high end gaming PC.

-- When you are dealing with extended versions of the ATX motherboard, you should also consider whether your motherboard would fit in your PC case.
+- When you are dealing with extended versions of the ATX motherboards, you should also consider whether your motherboard would fit in your PC case.

 - We will look into the ATX motherboard and reveal some of the distinct features that make it good for gaming.

 - The ATX format measures 305 by 204 mm.

 - It has a large size that can accommodate multiple ports and add ons.